COVID-19 Testing & Screening for Employers

 Color’s automated testing infrastructure was designed for large-scale, distributed workforce testing.
 We operate a high-capacity, CLIA-certified lab that processes tens of thousands of tests daily, averaging a 24-hour turnaround.1

-Color operates under FDA Emergency Use Authorizations for clinician-monitored and self-collection testing that can be done at home or onsite, ideal for rapid deployment of high-frequency testing in large populations.
+Color operates under FDA Emergency Use Authorizations for clinician-monitored and self-swab testing that can be done at home or onsite, ideal for rapid deployment of high-frequency testing in large populations.

 Experience & Expertise